silentorb/marloth-story/design/general/marloth-narrative-guidelines.md

 #### Rules

 * Each narrative must include a significant amount of moral horror
-* Each narrative must include a significant amount of creepiness
+* Each narrative must include some creepiness
 * Avoid gross happenings
   * This includes:
     * Gruesome violence